Clan Jetties Of Penang

 Hundreds of Peranakan antiques are on display in this heritage house with daily tours to provide more insight!

-Penang Little India is vibrant and filled with traditional shops selling flowers, praying paraphernalia, sarees and gold jewelry!
+Little India is vibrant and filled with traditional shops selling flowers, praying paraphernalia, sarees, and gold jewellery!

 There’s plenty here to catch the eye and a lot of delicious Indian food to try besides.